-- Performing artists/ensembles, artist managers, agents, and producers who seek bookings for touring at the state, regional, and/or national level are encouraged to attend.
+- Performing artists/ensembles, artist managers, agents, and producers who seek bookings for touring at the state, regional, and/or national level will have the opportunity to connect with presenters

 What’s the Marketplace?

-The “Marketplace” — the Conference exhibit hall — is where presenters, artists, managers, and agents meet and explore booking options together.
+The “Marketplace” — the Conference exhibit hall — is where presenters, artists, managers, and agents connect and discover new work.
+Dedicated Marketplace time allows attendees to explore booking options together, plant the seeds for future collaborations, and develop relationships.
 More than 4,000 artists and ensembles are represented by organizations exhibiting in the Marketplace each year.
-Marketplace hours are the prime-time business discussion opportunities; exhibitors are expected to be in their exhibit spaces, ready to meet and talk with presenters.

 For performing artists/ensembles, artist managers or agents, or producers